microsoft/datashaper/docs/verbs/pivot.md

+# pivot

-**pivot** performs an inverse of the [fold](./fold.md) operation, aggregating output values.
+Performs an inverse of the [fold](./fold.md) operation, aggregating output values.
 If you want a direct fold reversal that restores rows, use [unfold](./unfold.md).
 If an aggregation operation is not specified, `any` is used.

-Example
+## Example

 | key   | value |
 | ----- | ----- |